joshr120/open-deck/README.md

 On windows there are 3 settings for automatically switching windows and/or current open deck state.

+- The first option will open the application on the computer when the corresponding folder is opened on the keypad.

+- The second option will open the corresponding computer application when a shortcut is sent.
+This is usefull if you have multiple applciations open at once as it will make the correct application active before sending the keystrokes.

+- The third option will change which set of macros are shown on the keypad depending on which computer application is currently active.

 ## Arduino
 All of the code running on the ESP8266 on the Open Deck itself is using arduino.
 The images are stored as a bitmap in SPIFFS so that they remain after a power cycle and are not relient on a computer connection.